ircv3/ircv3-specifications/extensions/bouncer-networks.md

     FAIL BOUNCER NEED_ATTRIBUTE ADDNETWORK <attribute> :Missing required attribute

-TODO: more errors

 ### Standard network attributes

-Bouncers MUST recognise the following network attributes:
+Bouncers MUST recognise the following standard network attributes:

 * `name`: the human-readable name for the network.
 * `state` (read-only): one of `connected`, `connecting` or `disconnected`.